deepchecks/deepchecks/docs/source/user-guide/concepts/when_should_you_use.rst

 Here you want to have a quick overview of the project, and receive all of the insights that you can get, given a specific state of the model and the data.

-For this purpose you can use the :func:`deepchecks.tabular.full_suite`.
+For this purpose you can use the :func:`deepchecks.tabular.suites.full_suite`.